Monte9/Trump-Quotes-API/README.md

 # About

-This API is mainted by @monte9.
-Feel free to submit a PR or raise issues.
+This API is maintained by [Monte Thakkar](https://github.com/monte9/).
+Feel free to submit a PR or raise an issue.